 Start by selecting our business roadmap template.
-We offer pre-built templates for a wide range of situations that are fully adjustable and built on proven decision-making and roadmapping methods.
+We offer pre-built templates for various situations that are fully adjustable and built on proven decision-making and roadmapping methods.
 Plus, our templates are fully customizable — giving you the best of both worlds.

-Once you've added your items, you can map your priorities on a chart to better understand what projects are most important.
+3. Once you've added your items, you can map your priorities on a chart to better understand the most important projects.

-Next, organize your items into a beautiful roadmap with a simple drag-and-drop. a.
-Prioritization Chart
+4. Next, organize your items into a beautiful roadmap with a simple drag-and-drop on prioritization chart

 b.
 Timeline view